 very different in style from Fenton's, and the shape of her tail, and the details of her face are unlike any of

 Fenton's hen on nest dishes.
 Compare the shape and edges of the cobalt blue tail of the non-Fenton hen on

 the far left, to Fenton's hen tops' tails shown to in the center and on the right.
 A Fenton 8" hen's tail is pictured

 below center with the painted Daisies on it.
 To the far right is the tail of a Fenton 5" hen on nest.
 Note how the

 edges of both of Fenton's hen tails are smooth and without any indentations.
 Also note how the 5" hen's tail

 rises more steeply than the 8" does and has an overall different shape to it, although they are both split tails.

-The eyes of Fenton's 5" hen top, (immediate
+The eyes of Fenton's 5" hen top, (shown to the

-big, round bulging eyes that are void of all
+instead big, round bulging eyes that are void

 |The Cobalt Hen below is not Fenton.